The AI-Native Company Blueprint

 - Multi-person conversations.
 Three engineers can talk to the leaf agent simultaneously.

 Why one agent per repo instead of one per person?
 Specialization is achieved through prompt focus, not through limiting data access.
 A single agent per repo functions as an organizational entity — it sees the full picture, detects contradictions between people's assumptions, and coordinates cross-person work.
-Per-person agents would be siloed, each validating their owner's worldview without cross-checking.
+This is something per-person agents cannot achieve.

 Personal Folders